mycaule/epures/README.md

 This is a 2018 update of Kate and George work on the [tracery](https://github.com/v21/tracery) grammar generation library published two years ago.
 Since then it is unmaintained, but new opportunities in the chatbot area make it interesting for server side usage.

-This library is build using Node.js 6 Boron :
+This library must be used with Node.js 6 Boron, at least:
 * this LTS version will be active until April 2018, see [LTS Schedule](https://github.com/nodejs/Release#release-schedule),
-* it will also allow you to use it with [Cloud Functions](https://cloud.google.com/functions/docs/writing) for popular usecases with [Actions on Google](https://developers.google.com/actions/) and [Dialogflow](https://dialogflow.com).
+* if you stick to that version, it will also allow you to use it with [Cloud Functions](https://cloud.google.com/functions/docs/writing) for popular usecases with [Actions on Google](https://developers.google.com/actions/) and [Dialogflow](https://dialogflow.com).

 ## Roadmap